Arastaitc/eslint-core/packages/eslint-config/readme.md

 # @arastaitc/eslint-config

-This package provides Atölye15's JS `.eslintrc` (with React plugins) as an extensible shared config.
+This package provides Arastaitc's JS `.eslintrc` (with React plugins) as an extensible shared config.

 ## Install